MLMario/monark_budget/README.md

-# Agent for Money Monark Budget: An Intelligent Financial Companion
+# Monark Budget Agent: Your AI-Powered Financial Companion

 ## The Problem: When Budgeting Becomes a Chore